 The Housing Authority will continually maintain an open request for proposals (RFP) for project-based vouchers.
 Interested parties may submit proposals at any time during the year.
-The RFP may also be published in local newspapers of general circulation, including the Santa Cruz Sentinel and the Register Pajaronian.
-The RFP will also be posted on the Housing Authority website.
+The RFP will remain posted on the Housing Authority website.

 Selection of PBV Proposal